-You pay a \$40 copay per office visit for Medicare-covered specialist services during an office or telehealth visit.
+You pay a \$45 copay per office visit for Medicare-covered specialist services, except specialized outpatient diagnostic tests and Part B drugs, during an office or telehealth visit.

-You pay a \$40 copay per office or telehealth visit to see a physician assistant, nurse practitioner, or other provider in a specialist's office.
+You pay a \$45 copay per office or telehealth visit to see a physician assistant, nurse practitioner, or other provider in a specialist's office.